cchitsiang/awesome-stars/README.md

 - [marcbouchenoire/sketch-constraints](https://github.com/marcbouchenoire/sketch-constraints) - 📏 A plugin that integrates constraints in Sketch to lay out layers.
 - [ajlkn/skel](https://github.com/ajlkn/skel) - A lightweight responsive framework for the www
 - [arunoda/meteor-up-legacy](https://github.com/arunoda/meteor-up-legacy) - Production Quality Meteor Deployments
-- [ozantunca/locally](https://github.com/ozantunca/locally) - Locally is a localStorage manager that supports expirable items with timeout values and saves space by compressing them using LZW algorithm.
 - [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.
 - [zenorocha/clipboard.js](https://github.com/zenorocha/clipboard.js) - :scissors: Modern copy to clipboard.
 No Flash.
 Just 3kb gzipped :clipboard:
 - [tudou527/marketch](https://github.com/tudou527/marketch) - Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.